ld32/archiveSmallFiles/README.md

 Done folders: 53
 Not done folders: 2
 Not done folders are saved to pass2/folders.txt.
+Please review logs and see what is the issue:
+$ cat pass1/tarError*

+If there is permission issues, please run:
+$ sudoCorrectPermission.sh pass2 4

-You can run the next pass now: pass2 archiveFolders.sh tar local/sbatch pass2
+Aftet that, you can run the next pass now: pass2
-Or, if there are permission issues, please run: sudoCorrectPermission.sh pass2 4
+$ checkArchives.sh tar local/sbatch pass2

-# To randomly un-archieve 10 folder and compare with original:
+# To randomly un-archieve 10 folder and compare with original using diff command:
 randomUnArchiveToCheck.sh tar pass1 10
 ```